-A key aspect to the success of the DRAIR ADVISER system was that the Air Force had a highly motivated, proficient champion for the project from the start of the initial prototype through full-scale development and beyond into fielding and maintenance.
-In addition, success of DRAIR ADVISER required more than just an experienced capability in AI.
-Development and deployment of the system depended heavily on an interdisciplinary team of individuals knowledgeable in AI specifically as well as in database design, software engineering, and computer science in general.
-It also required dedicated, open-minded, forwardthinking experts in the application domain who were willing to provide time and input throughout the development process.
+A key aspect to the success of the DRAIR Advisor system was that the Air Force had a highly motivated, proficient champion for the project from the start of the initial prototype through full-scale development, and beyond into fielding and maintenance.
+In addition, success of the DRAIR Advisor required more than just an experienced capability in artificial intelligence.
+Development and deployment of the system depended heavily on an interdisciplinary team of individuals knowledgeable in artificial intelligence specifically, as well as in database design, software engineering, and computer science in general.
+It also required dedicated, open-minded, forward-thinking experts in the domain of application that were willing to provide time and input throughout the development process.

-Deployment of DRAIR ADVISER
+Deployment of the DRAIR Advisor

-The full-scale DRAIR ADVISER system was deployed on an IBM RS 6000/930 computer running AIX (IBM's version of UNIX) and the UNIFY 2000 relational database management system.
-The Air Force officially designated DRAIR ADVISER as the G050 system.
-All software is licensed for as many as 16 simultaneous users.
-The IBM RS 6000 is connected to the ALC LAN and the DoD Internet.
+The full-scale DRAIR Advisor system was deployed on an IBM RS 6000/930 computer running AIX (IBM's version of UNIX) and the Unify 2000 relational database management system.
+The Air Force officially designated the DRAIR Advisor as the G050 system.
+All software is licensed for up to 16 simultaneous users.
+The IBM RS 6000 is connected to the Air Logistics Center (ALC) LAN and to the DoD Internet.